FrankBuss/ethscan/README.md

 ## TODO

-Currently it scans all blocks backwards, starting from the latest block.
-This could be optimized with binary searching for the start block, if the time span to test is long ago.
-And it could be enhanced to allow other evaluations as well, for example Ether transactions, or other ETC-20 tokens.
+It could be enhanced to allow other evaluations as well, for example Ether transactions, or other ETC-20 tokens or NFTs.